 Finally our stomachs got the better of us and we made our way across the parking lot to the restaurant.
 In the interest of time, space, and your attention-span, I’m going to spare you an in-depth description of our meal.
 Needless to say, it was gut-busting, hearty, and delicious.
-Simple and tasty foods in generous portions made us incredibly happy.
-AND it wasn’t expensive.
-As Americans, we depend on efficient highways and their highly processed foods far too much for our own good.
+Simple and tasty foods in generous portions made us incredibly happy… AND it was inexpensive!

 I digress.
 After filling our bellies and missing the only short burst of rain on our entire return trip, we got back on the road and continued our wild and wonderful journey home.
 Our journey across the remainder of Maryland and across the border into Pennsylvania was relaxing and enjoyable.
 The scenery was attractive but not terribly memorable as we made our way to, and briefly crossing, the Yough Lake.
 Our crossing was indeed unfortunately brief, as the Yough is a narrow lake with steep, thickly-wooded banks – a beautiful secret hidden from the surrounding farmland by hills topped with towering pines, oaks, and maples.